devjgm/papers/cpp_civil_time.md

 *Civil time* is the legally recognized representation of time for ordinary affairs (cf. http://www.merriam-webster.com/dictionary/civil).
-It is a humane-scale representation of time that consists of the six fields &mdash;
+It is a human-scale representation of time that consists of the six fields &mdash; year, month, day, hour, minute, and second (sometimes shortened to "YMDHMS") &mdash;
-year, month, day, hour, minute, and second (sometimes shortened to "YMDHMS") &mdash; and it follows the rules of the [Proleptic Gregorian Calendar], with 24-hour days divided into hours and minutes.
+and it follows the rules of the [Proleptic Gregorian Calendar], with 24-hour days divided into hours and minutes.
 Civil times are also independent of all time zones and their related complexities (e.g., DST).
 While `std::tm` contains the six YMDHMS civil-time fields (plus a few more), it does not have behavior that enforces the rules of civil times just described.

 *Time zones* are geo-political regions within which human-defined rules are shared to convert between the previously described absolute time and civil time